YottaDB/YDBDoc/AdminOpsGuide/dse.rst

    I[NTEGRIT] -B[LOCK]=block-number

 .. note::
    Unlike MUPIP INTEG, this command only detects errors internal to a block and cannot detect errors such as indices incorrectly pointing to another block.
-For information on the utility that checks multiple blocks, refer to the :ref:`mupip-integ` of the General Database Management chapter.
+For information on the utility that checks multiple blocks, refer to the :ref:`mupip-integ` section of the MUPIP chapter.

 ~~~~~~~~~~~~~~~~~~~~~~
 Qualifiers of INTEGRIT